 Burpless cucumbers grow up to 2 feet long.
 It is easy to distinguish them from the others since they’re thinner and sweeter.

-Moreover, their skin is delicate, and they’re almost seedless, thus easier to digest.
+Moreover, their skin is delicate and almost seedless, meaning it’s easier to digest.

-Cucumbers are low in calories, healthy, and safe for tortoises to consume.
+Cucumbers are low in calories, healthy, and safe for tortoises.
 They don’t contain any toxic compounds that could upset your tortoise’s digestion.

 However, cucumber should only be offered in moderation because it mainly contains water and only small amounts of vitamins and minerals.

-Feeding your tortoise cucumbers once or twice a week is a good way to keep it hydrated and provide it with the antioxidants that its body to combat free radicals.
+Feeding a tortoise cucumber once or twice a week is a good way to keep it hydrated and provide it with the antioxidants its body needs to fight free radicals.